Nambour Nursery Paget, Bermuda

 Ph.D.
 Howard University (Counseling Psychology)

 Kimberly N. Robinson, Ph.D. is a licensed clinical psychologist in the District of Columbia and the Commonwealth of Pennsylvania.
+She is currently virtual only.
 Since the beginning of her career, she has maintained a passion for psychological testing and evaluation of individuals across the lifespan.
 Early in her career, after completing her master’s degree, she spent time in Bermuda providing school based testing services for students with identified and unidentified learning challenges.This experience further cemented her interest and desire to architect culturally competent psychoeducational evaluations that accurately and thoughtfully encapsulate a child’s current level of functioning to both parents and the educational support team.

 After spending a couple of years in Bermuda, Dr. Robinson returned to the U.S. to pursue her doctorate degree.
 During her matriculation, she continued to increase her testing assessment knowledge and skills which led to testing specific clinical opportunities in a variety of contexts including the Psychiatric Institute of Washington and District of Columbia Superior Courts.
 Simultaneously, she continued to complete psychoeducational evaluations for private, public, and non-public school students on a contractual basis in both D.C. and Maryland.
 As her skillset became more refined, her desire to acquire a mastery level of knowledge and experience grew steadily and exponentially which allowed for both personal and professional development.
 By the end of her doctoral degree, Dr. Robinson had carved out a lifelong interest, passion, and commitment to providing competent and user friendly client-centered psychological evaluative services.